Entropy & Thermodynamics

 The Implications of Thermodynamics

 In many ways, the study of thermodynamics is the application of statistics within classical physics.
 In classical physics, we might start by attempting to describe the motion of individual objects in terms of kinetic and potential energy, putting aside rest mass energy for the moment.
-However, applying this approach to a volume of gas containing billions of ‘particles’ is not practical and, to some extent, not the object of the exercise, when considering the overall characteristic of the gas as a system.
+However, applying this approach to a volume of gas containing billions of ‘particles’ is not practical and, to some extent, not the object of the exercise, when considering the overall characteristics of the gas as a system.
 In this respect we are considering a transition of scale in which the terminology of kinetic and potential energy normally gets replaced by the ideas of internal energy and work-done supplemented by the concepts of density, pressure and temperature.
 However, this appears to be a practical limitation of the mathematical modelling and not necessarily a description of the fundamental physics.
 Therefore, the purpose of this discussion is to try to anchor some of the concepts of thermodynamics, which underpin the Friedmann equations, to the conservation of energy as defined by classical physics.
 We might start by defining the simplest of systems comprising of just 2 masses [m1] and [m2] and describing the status of this system in the following terms:

 |The change in the kinetic energy of this system is equal to the work done on the system by the external and internal forces.|